Shanyey/tp/docs/UserGuide.md

 #### Parameters

 * `KEYWORD`: The keyword to search for in a person's name.
-May be a full or partial name.
+Maybe a full or partial name.
 * `[MORE_KEYWORDS]`: Additional keywords (optional) to further find more than one person.

 #### Examples